 The variables in Panel D of Table 1 are used to confirm whether the performed analyses are robust for (i) the exclusion of matches in which the home team does not play in their own stadium; (ii) the exclusion of matches without a competitive value for the team or its opponent; and (iii) the exclusion of matches in the knock-out stage.
-A team does not play in its own stadium if its stadium does not meet the requirements of the

-UEFA, for example, at Zulte Waregem in 2013, or if there are security concerns, as at Shakhtar Donetsk in 2014.
+A team does not play in its own stadium if its stadium does not meet the requirements of the UEFA, for example, at Zulte Waregem (Belgium), when participating to the Europa League in 2013, or if there are security concerns, as at Shakhtar Donetsk (Ukraine), when participating to the Champions League in 2014.
 In those instances, the home team has only a pseudo home status.
 This occurred, however, only in 3.3% of the analysed matches.
 Next, we define a match without competitive value to be a match in the group stage where it was mathematically impossible for the team and/or its opponent to change their qualification status for the next stage.
 A third robustness check is performed to see whether the home advantage patterns in our data remain when matches in the knock-out phase are excluded.
 This is considered given that, as aforementioned, additional time and a penalty shoot-out may be added to the return match of a round, potentially resulting in an additional home advantage for the home team of such matches.

-2.2.
-Statistical Approach
+2.2 Statistical approach

 We analysed the data presented in the former subsection using linear regression models.
 All models that are estimated can be represented by means of the following general equation: